fetchai/uAgents/docs/booking-demo.md

 fund_agent_if_low(restaurant.wallet.address())
 ```
-These `query_proto` and `book_proto` are more complex message handlers to manage the logic behind the table booking request from the user.
-You can view them at [query protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/query.py) and [book protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/book.py).
+The protocols `query_proto` and `book_proto` are built from message handlers in the same way as agents.
+See [query protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/query.py) and [book protocol](https://github.com/fetchai/uAgents/blob/master/examples/09-booking-protocol-demo/protocols/book.py) for the details and logic behind these protocols, but for now we will simply import the.
-We now build the restaurant protocols and set the table availability information.
+Next we build the restaurant agent from these protocols and set the table availability information.

 ```python
 from protocols.book import book_proto